mage-os/mirror-commerce-admin.en/help/b2b/install.md

 ---
 # Install the [!DNL B2B for Adobe Commerce] extension

+Before installing the B2B module, ensure that your Adobe Commerce instance meets the following requirements

+- Adobe Commerce 2.2.0 or later installed

+The B2B for Adobe Commerce extension is available only for Adobe Commerce 2.2.0 or later.
+It is installed after installing Adobe Commerce

 >[!IMPORTANT]
 >
 >The B2B for Adobe Commerce extension is only available for Adobe Commerce v2.2.0 or later.
 It is installed after installing Adobe Commerce.